Coronavirus: community rehabilitation and falls update

 - transfers, for example getting on/off bed, chair or toilet

 - walking and mobility, for example use of walking aids, strength and balance training

 Our service consists of:

-- A community pathway team based at the Pulross Centre in Lambeth.
-They provide an intermediate care and rehabilitation ward.
+- A team based at the Pulross Centre in Lambeth.
+They provide occupational therapy and physiotherapy to an intermediate care ward and housebound clients.